• Skip to primary navigation

 Fosch chocolate cake

 I also dropped by Fosch Artisan Patisserie for a second fika.
 There I went with a chocolate cake I saw in the front window.
+I ordered a pot of tea instead of coffee to mix things up.
+Löjtnantsgatan 8, 115 50 Stockholm, fosch.se

-Where to Go in Gothenburg
+Where To Go in Gothenburg

 da Matteo (Vallgatan)